JCODEPENG/MileStone-3-Cmpt-459/Milestone2/README.md

 ## Instructions
 command to run the program:
 - Install the following dependencies: pandas, numpy, scikit-learn, pickle, seaborn, matplotlib, lightgbm
-- When using lightgbm, please ensure you have GCC-8 set as your default compiler
+- When installing lightgbm, please ensure you have GCC-8 set as your default compiler
 - Load a copy of the models from https://drive.google.com/drive/folders/1t6E33UoO6pa0ZClUF-wpv848JWPp7tQP?usp=sharing
 - `python3 main.py` from the ./src directory to run all steps